Categories: SSC CGL

 Revision cycles: Every 4–5 days, revise topics where you are making repeated mistakes.
 Keep a short notes sheet for GK, formulas, and vocabulary.

-Target score: In the last 2 weeks, aim for a consistent score of 145–155 out of 200 in full-length mocks.
-Candidates scoring in this range are generally better placed to clear the Tier 1 cut-off.
+Target score: In the last 2 weeks, aim for a consistent score of 145–155 out of 200.
+Candidates scoring in this range are generally better placed to comfortably clear the SSC CGL Cut off and advance to Tier 2.

 Join our exclusive Telegram group for expert guidance, personalized tips, and real-time solutions to boost your SSC exam prep.
 [Click here to join now!]